Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 - “Limited” means there may be some opportunity at specific grade levels closer to the start of school as it will depend on the actual enrollment numbers and class sizes.
 Notification will likely be made in August or September.

-- As a school’s enrollment numbers reach capacity, we will move them to a “Closed” status.
+- “Closed” schools are unable to accept transfers.
+As a school’s enrollment numbers reach capacity, we will move them to a “Closed” status.

 Who can apply for Open Transfer?